How to Remove a Kiosk from Windows 11

 Understanding Kiosk Modes

-Windows 11 supports two main types of kiosk configurations: Single-app kiosk and Multi-app kiosk.
-A single-app kiosk locks the user into one specific application.
-A multi-app kiosk allows access to a limited set of apps.
-Both use Assigned Access to restrict user permissions.
-Removing these requires administrative rights.
+Windows 11 supports two main kiosk setups: Single-app and Multi-app.
+A single-app kiosk restricts users to just one application.
+In contrast, a multi-app kiosk allows access to a limited selection of apps.
+Both configurations use Assigned Access to manage permissions.
+Keep in mind that administrative rights are required for removal.

 Warning: Data Loss